DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 So all that being said, I feel I have to move to a commercial distribution of the openSX70 hardware with this considerations:

-- There’s always have to be a "reasonably cheap" kit option for DIY sold by someone that can give SOME support (I do not recommend DIY on your SX70)
+- There will always have to be a "reasonably cheap" kit option for DIY sold by someone that can give SOME support (I do not recommend DIY on your SX70)

 - There has to be a cool dongle, in the end the project is judged by the looks, so looks are very important.